Dodecahedron: Regular dodecahedron

-The convex regular dodecahedron is one of the five regular Platonic solids and can be represented by its Schläfli symbol {5, 3}.

-The dual polyhedron is the regular icosahedron {3, 5}, having five equilateral triangles around each vertex.
+The regular dodecahedron is a convex polyhedron with regular pentagonal faces, three meeting at each vertex.
+It has 12 faces, 30 edges, and 20 vertices.
+It is one of the five regular Platonic solids, named after Plato who described them and considered the other four to symbolize the classical elements; he assigned the regular dodecahedron to the cosmos.
+Its dual is the regular icosahedron.

-The convex regular dodecahedron also has three stellations, all of which are regular star dodecahedra.
+The regular dodecahedron has three stellations, all of which are regular star dodecahedra.
 They form three of the four Kepler–Poinsot polyhedra.
-They are the small stellated dodecahedron {5/2, 5}, the great dodecahedron {5, 5/2}, and the great stellated dodecahedron {5/2, 3}.
-The small stellated dodecahedron and great dodecahedron are dual to each other; the great stellated dodecahedron is dual to the great icosahedron {3, 5/2}.
+They are the small stellated dodecahedron, the great dodecahedron, and the great stellated dodecahedron.
+The small stellated dodecahedron and great dodecahedron are dual to each other; the great stellated dodecahedron is dual to the great icosahedron.
 All of these regular star dodecahedra have regular pentagonal or pentagrammic faces.
 The convex regular dodecahedron and great stellated dodecahedron are different realisations of the same abstract regular polyhedron; the small stellated dodecahedron and great dodecahedron are different realisations of another abstract regular polyhedron.

+While the three star forms satisfy the requirements for regularity and have twelve faces, and therefore any of them could also be referred to as a "regular dodecahedron", this specific term is exclusively reserved for the first, convex form.
+A fifth shape which could be classified as a regular dodecahedron, namely the dodecagonal hosohedron, is also not referred to as such, in part because it exists only as a spherical polyhedron and is degenerate in Euclidean space.